 As a manager, you may find yourself geographically separated from your team, whether they’re distributed or not.
-Communication may not something that you’re naturally good at from the start.
-Like anything, if you want to become skilled at something, you have to practice.
+Communication may not be something that you’re naturally good at from the start.
+Like anything, if you want to become a skilled practitioner, you have to practice.
 The same goes for communication.
 Communicate often!
 Don’t let too much time pass.
 That includes email (when appropriate), phone, and in-person meetings.

 Schedule regular check-ins with your team, both as a group and with individuals.
 You don’t necessarily have to have a lengthy agenda, and you may find it interesting to see where the conversation goes if you leave the agenda less formal.
 Over time, your team may come to you with fantastic ideas if you’re seen as open and receptive.

 Love the 'informal' Scott.
 I sometimes have catch ups with people with no agenda or purpose.
 A virtual water cooler chat.
 Social. #wfhchat

 Be accessible.
 Martin gave out his home number, which you can do, but make sure you set parameters around when it’s okay to call, especially if you’re separated by many time zones.
 Especially during “normal” business hours, make an effort to be responsive when your team needs you.
 You may be the roadblock that’s preventing progress somewhere, and by being responsive, you can not become an obstacle yourself.